-Agencies on aging

-The best approach to ensuring healthy homes for families is to encourage and facilitate a cleaning and maintenance plan for each individual family that a health provider serves based on a holistic home assessment related to the family’s vulnerabilities.
-A healthy homes assessment is a great first step to help prevent diseases and injuries that result from housing-related hazards and deficiencies

-Stakeholders can use this guide to educate, assess, advocate, train, and set standards and policy for their offices and organizations.
+The best approach to ensuring healthy homes for families is to encourage and facilitate a cleaning and maintenance plan, for each individual family that a health provider serves, based on a holistic home assessment related to the family’s vulnerabilities.
+A healthy homes assessment is a great first step to help prevent diseases and injuries that result from housing-related hazards and deficiencies.
+Stakeholders can use this guide to educate, assess, advocate, train, and set standards and policy on healthy homes for their offices and organizations.

-This guide is a companion to a shorter consumer guide on safe and healthy homes for families, for homeowners or renters.
-Please visit www.hud.gov/healthyhomes.
+This guide is a companion to a consumer guide on safe and healthy homes for families, homeowners, or renters.
+For more information on the consumer guide, please visit www.hud.gov/healthyhomes.